 Taxis can get you very comfortably from A to B, but they are quite expensive.
 Therefore, we recommend taxis only for short distances.
-You can find more information on getting around by taxi in Japan in this blog article here: Japan Travel Tips.
+You can find more information on getting around by taxi in Japan in this travel guide here: Japan Travel Tips.

 Transport: Tokyo Airport to Tokyo City

 There are two international airports: Narita and Haneda.
 Narita has the most international flights, but Haneda is closer and more convenient to reach.
-We cover more in-depth information about how to get to the city from both airports in this blog article here: Japan Travel Tips.
+We cover more in-depth information about how to get to the city from both airports in this travel guide here: Japan Travel Tips.

 5. Hotel Recommendations in Tokyo